Why am I so angry?

 Anger is a strong and intense emotion.
 And its purpose is to alert us when something doesn’t turn out the way we want it to.
 It lets us assess situations, stand up for ourselves and others, and make changes in our lives.
 So, even though anger typically has a negative connotation, it is actually quite a useful emotion.
 But when we don’t have the tools to channel angry energy into something useful, we may choose to make harmful decisions.

 When little annoyances or frustrations go unaddressed for some time, you eventually erupt, like a volcano.
 You’ve dismissed those little things throughout your day that have irked you, so when you get home and a family member asks you to help clean up after dinner, you blow up.
 Maybe you yell at your loved ones.
 Or maybe you just get so infuriated that you have to go outside and scream.
-Perhaps you’ve even use violence because you just couldn’t hold it all inside any longer.
+Perhaps you’ve even used violence because you just couldn’t hold it all inside any longer.

 Why do we hide our feelings with anger?

 Oftentimes, we use anger to mask other emotions.
 Maybe you’re actually sad, lonely, or afraid.
 But it’s easier to be angry.
-These feelings are harder to really feel than anger is.
+These feelings are harder to really feel that anger is.
 It takes slowing down and thinking to assess sadness, loneliness, and fear.
 But with anger, you can react instantly.
 It’s a kind of self-defense.

-Instead of expressing the true hurt you’re feeling internally, expressing rage or fury can harden your exterior.
+Instead of expressing the true hurt, you’re feeling internal, expressing rage or fury can harden your exterior.
 And when we seem to have a hard shell on the outside, we push people away.
 Often, we engage in relationship dynamics that push our loved ones away because it’s easier.
 Engaging with people and having authentic relationships is exhausting sometimes.
 Even when you’ve been in years of therapy and worked on yourself, being vulnerable is intimidating.
 And showing that vulnerable, authentic side to people you really want in your life is difficult.
 What if they don’t like the real you?
 Or what if they think your feelings are stupid?
 If you’re struggling to connect with those in your life, these concerns make sense.
 And they validate why you would use anger to mask other feelings.

 DBT & Managing Anger